-You could buy a logo template for a few dollars and add your business name.
+You could buy a generic logo template for a few dollars and add your business name.
 Or you could buy a “ready-made” logo for $99 (or cheaper) at an online “logo store” and have them add your business name.

 any word, name, symbol, or device, or any combination, used, or intended to be used, in commerce to identify and distinguish the goods of one manufacturer or seller from goods manufactured or sold by others, and to indicate the source of the goods.
 In short, a trademark is a brand name.

-This is because trademark rights arise only through use of the logo in interstate or international commerce (such as when you offer items for sale and incorporate the logo in your marketing materials or on your products).
+This is because trademark rights arise only through the use of the logo in interstate or international commerce (such as when you offer items for sale and incorporate the logo in your marketing materials or on your products).

 However, to successfully assert common law rights, you must show that your logo has become a distinctive identifier associated with your business or your goods or services.
 It’s impossible to make this showing if you’re using a logo that is also used by dozens, hundreds, or thousands of other businesses who bought the same ready-made logo.

-Similarly, if you attempt to register for trademark protection a generic logo used by many other businesses, your trademark registration will likely be refused.
+Similarly, if you attempt to register for trademark protection, a generic logo used by many other businesses, your trademark registration will likely be refused.

-Importantly, if another company – particularly one in your industry segment – is already using a very similar or identical logo based on the same generic ready-made template, you risk being sued for trademark infringement and exposing yourself – and your company – to significant legal costs.
+Importantly, if another company – particularly one in your industry segment – is already using a very similar or identical logo based on the same generic ready-made template, you risk being sued for trademark infringement and exposing yourself – and your company – to high legal costs.

-It’s worth repeating: generic $99 ready-made logos bought by multiple buyers expose you to legal and business risks and are ultimately, worthless.
+It’s worth repeating: generic $99 ready-made logos bought by multiple buyers expose you to legal and business risks and are worthless.